TraekWells/personal-site/README.md

 ## Todos

+- [ ] Find a better way to manage meta tags
 - [ ] Add labels to tool icons
 - [ ] Fix word count
 - [ ] Find a better font for the headers